Locations:

 Basophils

-Basophils are a type of white blood cell that works closely with your immune system to defend your body from allergens, pathogens and parasites.
-Basophils release enzymes to improve blood flow and prevent blood clots.
+Basophils are a type of white blood cell in your immune system that help defend your body from allergens, pathogens and parasites.
+Basophils release histamine to improve blood flow to damaged tissue and heparin to prevent unwanted blood clots.
+Abnormal basophil levels may indicate various conditions, from allergic reactions to cancer.

 Overview

-A microscopic diagram of a basophil cell compared to other white blood cells, neutrophils and eosinophils.
+Microscopic diagram of a basophil cell compared to other white blood cells, neutrophils and eosinophils

 Basophils are the largest white blood cell compared to the size of neutrophils and eosinophils.